mattbrailsford/umbraco-fluidity/docs/_pages/03-property-editors-00-entity-picker.md

 ### Configuring an entity picker

+To configure an entity picker you'll firstly want to create a data type in the Umbraco back office choosing 'Fluidity Entity Picker' from the property editor dropdown.

+[SCREENSHOT]

+From their choose the 'Section' and then 'Collection' you'd like to pick entities from, as well as an optional list view 'Data View' if there are any configured.

+You can also set a minimum and maximum number of items to be able to pick.

+With an entity picker data type defined, finish of the configuration by adding it to the desired document type definition.

+[SCREENSHOT]

 ### Using an entity picker
 {: .mt}

+Using the entity picker should be pretty fimilar as it aims to mimic the content picker as closely as possible.

+To pick an entity click the 'Add' link to launch the picker dialog.
+The dialog should present a pagniated list of entities to pick from.
+If any searchable fields have been configured for the entity type, you can also perform a search by typing a search term in the search input field.

+[SCREENSHOT]

+To pick your items simply click on the entity names and then click 'Select' in the bottom right hand corner.

+The picker should display a summary of the selected entities and can be sorted by dragging the selected entities into the desired order.

+[SCREENSHOT]

+To save the value either save or save and publish the current document.

 ### Getting the value of an entity picker
 {: .mt}